ArduPilot/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

 - click the "Onboard Mag Calibration" section's "Start" button
 - if your autopilot has a buzzer attached you should hear a single tone followed by short beep once per second
-- hold the vehicle in the air and rotate it so that each side (front, back, left, right, top and bottom) points down towards the earth for a few seconds in turn
+- hold the vehicle in the air and rotate it so that each side (front, back, left, right, top and bottom) points down towards the earth for a few seconds in turn.
+Consider a full 360-degree turn with each turn pointing a different direction of the vehicle to the ground.
+It will result in 6 full turns plus possibly some additional time and turns to confirm the calibration or retry if it initially does not pass.

    .. figure:: ../../../images/accel-calib-positions-e1376083327116.jpg
       :target: ../_images/accel-calib-positions-e1376083327116.jpg